A Place for Mom

 9. Have you started to feel caregiver burnout?

-Balancing your loved one’s needs with your own is vital.
-It’s normal for dementia caregivers to feel frustrated or overwhelmed sometimes.
-But if left unaddressed, those feelings can lead to caregiver burnout and negative consequences for the caregiver and their loved one.
+It’s vital to balance your loved one’s needs with your own, but it’s also normal for dementia caregivers to feel frustrated or overwhelmed sometimes.
+If left unaddressed, however, those feelings can lead to caregiver burnout and negative consequences for both the caregiver and their loved one.

 10. Is caring for your loved one going well?